wmgeolab/geoBoundaries/README.md

 ![image](https://user-images.githubusercontent.com/7882645/216724015-071055db-e635-418b-83a6-acbdde726c6c.png)
 Built by the [community](https://github.com/wmgeolab/geoBoundaries/) and [William & Mary geoLab](https://geolab.wm.edu/), the geoBoundaries Global Database of Political Administrative Boundaries Database is an online, open license (CC BY 4.0) resource of information on administrative boundaries (i.e., state, county) for every country in the world.
 Since 2016, we have tracked approximately 1 million boundaries within over 200 entities, including all UN member states.
 All boundaries are available to view or download in common file formats; the only requirement for use is acknowledgement.

+# Related Repositories
+The geoBoundaries project is made up of a number of different repositories; you are currently on the core repo which stores all input datasets and builds.
+If you are interested in understanding other components of geoBoundaries, you can visit:
+- [geoBoundaryBot](https://github.com/wmgeolab/geoBoundaryBot): where our build scripts live, as well as the various QA/QC algorithms applied to pull requests in this repository.
+If you're interested in the specifics of our topology checks or simplification strategies, this is where to look.
+- [gbWeb](https://github.com/wmgeolab/gbWeb): where the website itself lives, as well as the API.
+Various scripts that aid in building the API and other things related to the website can be found here as well.
+- [rgeoboundaries](https://github.com/wmgeolab/rgeoboundaries): built by community member @dickoa, this library allows you to retrieve and manipulate geoBoundaries data within the R programming environment.
+- [pygeoboundaries](https://github.com/ibhalin/pygeoboundaries) built by community member @ibhalin, this package allows you to retrieve and manipulate geoBoundires data within the python programming environmennt.

 # Getting Involved
 We welcome contributions to the geoBoundaries dataset.
 Involvement can take many forms: assistance identifying errors in the database, contributing boundary files, or even contributing code for our build or website scripts.
 To get started, you could:
 - [Report Boundary Errors](https://github.com/wmgeolab/geoBoundaries/issues/new?assignees=&labels=&template=boundary-errata.md&title=%5BBOUNDARY+ERRATA%5D): While we try to ensure geoBoundaries is as error-free as possible, we are currently tracking around 300 million vertices across hundreds-of-thousands of geometries - there are bound to be issues!
 We very much welcome any reports of errors across the database.